Guide for Author

 Proofs

 ACE provides authors of accepted manuscripts the opportunity to proofread their article before publication.
 Only one round of proofs is sent to the corresponding author.
-The author should correct only typographical errors at the proofreading stage.
-To make any changes to the content, authors must obtain permission from the Editor-in-Chief.

 Contact